 Search Intent Magic: How To Use Search Intent To Grow Your Business

-It’s no secret that search intent is going to be a big thing in the years to come, especially when you consider that artificial intelligence is well on its way to becoming a significant part of how SERPs are ranked.
-It also follows that search intent is going to be a substantial part of how businesses will carry out their digital marketing campaigns and how they will tailor their website to target a particular demographic.
-Understanding the importance of search intent is not going to be enough if you don’t know how it works and how to utilize it to your benefit best.
+It’s no secret that search intent will be a big thing in the years to come, especially when you consider that artificial intelligence is well on its way to becoming a significant part of how SERPs are ranked.
+It also follows that search intent will be a substantial part of how businesses will carry out their digital marketing campaigns and tailor their website to target a particular demographic.
+Understanding the importance of search intent is not enough if you don’t know how it works and how to utilize it to your benefit best.

 Here’s a quick refresher.

 What Is Search Intent?

 Search intent is defined as a user’s ultimate goal when a search query is made.
 The real significance of search intent lies in Google’s drive toward content relevance and task accomplishment.
 The latter refers to whether or not the search results that Google provides users that can help the user achieve their purpose.

 Search intent comes in three general types:

-Navigational – which means that the search is intended to help a user find a particular website or to find a specific business locally.
+Navigational means that the search is intended to help a user find a particular website or find a specific business locally.

-Transactional – which means that the user’s objective is to make a purchase of a particular item or to look for a service.
-AI will make it more likely for the search results to show the websites of businesses that are selling a product or service that the user is looking for.
+Transactional – This means that the user’s objective is to purchase a particular item or look for a service.
+AI will make it more likely for the search results to show the websites of businesses selling a product or service that the user is looking for.

 Informational – which is made to learn and to gather information on a particular subject.
-Websites that are deemed authorities in their field are likely to be shown to a user whose intent is categorized as informational.
+Websites deemed authorities in their field are likely to be shown to a user whose intent is categorized as informational.